jamesma100/jamesma100.github.io/_posts/2025-03-19-future-options-scala.md

 ---
 layout: post
-title: "Abstracting over Futures and Options"
+title: "Combining Futures and Options in Scala"
 ---

 In Scala, two interesting concepts you'll often work with are Futures and Options.